-Currently there is no common framework for the procedures, forms and templates for the consultation process between the relevant competent authorities for the prudential assessment of the proposed acquisitions or increases of qualifying holdings in credit institutions.
-Hence, the baseline scenario would be to not establish any new framework and to not streamline across EU the processes for the assessment of such transactions.
+Currently there is no common framework for the procedures, forms and templates for the consultation process between the relevant competent authorities for the prudential assessment of proposed acquisitions or increases of qualifying holdings in credit institutions.
+The baseline scenario would thus be not to establish any new framework and not to streamline the processes for the assessment of such transactions across the EU.

-The baseline scenario of retaining the diverse procedures across EU cannot be retained as it contradicts the mandate of the Directive 2013/36/EU.
-Nonetheless, the estimation of costs and benefits for the application of the baseline scenario would be useful for the estimation of the additional costs to be assumed by the main policy options to be considered in the following section.
+However, this baseline scenario of differing procedures across the EU cannot be used as it contradicts the mandate of Directive 2013/36/EU.
+Nonetheless, an estimation of the costs and benefits of applying this baseline scenario would be useful to estimate the additional costs there may be under the main policy options considered in the following section.

-Since there is no evidence of the current practices, nor any stocktaking exercise that is being conducted, the exact costs and benefits arising from the current application of the diverse processes cannot be estimated.
-Thus, the baseline scenario cannot be used as the basis for the evaluation of the additional cost when applying the main scenarios.
+Since there is however no evidence about current practices, and no stocktaking exercise has been conducted, the exact costs and benefits arising from applying the differing procedures cannot be estimated.
+Therefore, the baseline scenario cannot be used as a basis for evaluating the additional costs when the main policy options are applied.